 The album starts somber, Carter’s hushed vocals cutting through a truly funky bass and breakbeat-driven opener, “Drop you off“.
 He’s a man without regret, the (ever-present) vocal cuts like a knife with a spiteful bridge – “I’m not your friend, i’m a stone-cold traitor“.
 Coming across like a slightly less world-worn take on Portishead, the track sets the mood for the album.

-Album highlight “Seed” grooves along at a steady rate, rumbling-growling bass is propelled forward by a revolving synth pattern – surely a live favorite.
+Album highlight “Seed” grooves along at a steady rate, rumbling-growling bass is propelled forward by a revolving synth pattern – surely a live favourite.
 Choruses of vocal backing fit very well into this continuing potent rhythm, making the six years of labor obviously worth every second.
-The first single, “evolution”, does nothing to dispel that theory either.
-It’s a cracking, swaggering and funky number with carter again employing somber lyrics to create a dark and smoky atmosphere.
+The first single, “Evolution“, does nothing to dispel that theory either.
+It’s a cracking, swaggering and funky number with Carter again employing somber lyrics to create a dark and smoky atmosphere.

-Throughout, the album maintains a sly, dark, and somber tone – carter employs airy drones and gentle vocal coloring to full effect.
+Throughout, the album maintains a sly, dark, and somber tone – Carter employs airy drones and gentle vocal colouring to full effect.
 It switches back and forth between upbeat and funky songs and other pieces that are downright mellow.
 The entire time, though, it’s propelled along by stunning driving bass and breakbeat drumming.
-As the product of six years of dedication and hard work, i think the result is well worth the effort.
+As the product of six years of dedication and hard work, I think the result is well worth the effort.
 And infectious lyrics of the current lo-fi scene.